MetOffice/simulation-systems/source/Reviewers/releases/um_main_release.rst

 Tagging Feeder Trunks
 ---------------------

-Tag the head of the feeder repositories with keywords for the new UM version if they do not already exist.
+* :ref:`Tag <reference-tagging>` the head of the feeder repositories with keywords for the new UM version if they do not already exist.

 * ``fcm:casim.x``
 * ``fcm:jules.x``